shodushi/octovue/README.md

 Configuration will be lost, when accessed from another browser or browser cache is cleared.

-To make your configuration persistent, click "export config" button and place "octovue_config.txt" into "dist/" folder.
+To make your configuration persistent, click "export config" button and place "octovue_config.txt" into "dist" folder.

 ```